SebastianDall/MicroPouch/README.md

 The script also visualizes the plates before and after correction.

 ## Metadata
 The `MicroPouch_metadata.Rmd` loads the metadata that is associated with the samples.
-That is not barcodes.
-It is the FMT/placebo information, which patient received FMT from which donor etc.
+Metadata is loaded for all MicroPouch branches; MicroPouch, MicroPouchNP, and MicroPouchOP.
+The script will produce a file called `/data/metadata/csv/full_metadata.csv` that contains all the metadata associated with the project.
+This file is subsequently used for the microbiome analysis.

-### Sample Metadata
+## MetaPhlAn3
-The script will produce a file called `sample_metadata.csv` that merges the barcode metadata/position with the actual sample_metadata.
+All samples containing more than 5M reads after quality filtering and removal of the human genome, hg38, were taxonomically classified with MetaPhlAn3.